SaahilTakooree/PDE3802-Dataset/DATASETCARD.md

 ## 2. Summary of Dataset

 The Office Item Classifier Dataset is hand-picked collection of 10,000 images.
 These images span 10 common office supply items.
 There are items like pens, pencils, staplers, and USB sticks among others.
-The pictures are taken under different conditions with changes in the position, light, and background.
+The pictures are taken under different conditions with changes in their position, light, and background.
 The images were also augmented to enhance the model robustness.

 The dataset was created to address the problem of accurately differentiate between visually similar office items in real-world settings.
 For example, distinguishing between a pen from a pencil or a glue stick from a highlighter.
 This is relevant for automated inventory systems, and automated office desk sorting systems.
 While the dataset provides a rich training resources, the dataset is not to be used for decision-making outside of object classification, facial recognition, or personal data inference.
 Hence the reason why it does not contain people or personal context and it is only limited to office supply items.